aspentng/aspen-portfolio-2021/_data/blog/2021-03-07-product-design-govtech.md

 ---
 The [Singpass app](https://www.singpass.gov.sg/main) is Singapore's national digital identity platform with more than 2.5 million users.
 With this app, users are able to prove their identity and/or make secured transactions with over 340 government agencies and private sector services.

-Most of the projects that I'm currently undertaking are still ongoing and can't be shared publicly.
+**My projects are expected to be shipped at the end of April 2021.** As such, they can't be shared publicly yet.
 I'll be happy to chat more about them, so please feel free to reach out.

 In the meantime, here's some of my highlights: